 Thumba Flower is another example of a native plant slowly departing from our households and villages.
 Like Krishnakireedam (pagoda flower), its white flowers were once unavoidable during Onam Festival.
 It is also widely popular as a taste enhancer, especially when added to rice dishes.

-However, although less in number, it is still found commonly in Kerala.
+However, although fewer in number, it is still found commonly in Kerala.
 Below you can see a few photos clicked from the premises of my house.